2,4-Dinitrophenol: Legal status

 DNP is banned for human consumption in many countries.
 Because it has some legitimate uses, in many jurisdictions, DNP is legal to sell, but not for human consumption.
-In Australia, all dinitrophenols were classified as Schedule 1 dangerous drugs in 1956.
-In February 2017, DNP was reclassified as Schedule 10, "Substances of such a danger to health as to warrant prohibition of sale, supply and use".
-Since 1 October 2023, DNP has been classified as a regulated poison in the United Kingdom.
-It is a prohibited substance (class F4) in Brazil.
-In the United States, DNP is classified as an investigational new drug; it received orphan drug status for Huntington's disease.
 DNP has been banned by the World Anti-Doping Association since 2015.

 Petróczi et al. recommend against campaigns informing people of the risks of DNP because it could increase use of the drug.
 However, Sousa et al. argue that publicity campaigns in the United Kingdom in the early and mid-2010s reduced DNP usage.
 In 2015, Interpol and the World Anti-Doping Agency released an orange notice warning of the dangers of DNP.

 In 1941, the Eastman Kodak Company, a bulk distributor of DNP, was investigated after some of its product was found in illegal diet pills.
 Nicholas Bachynsky, a Texas physician, provided the drug to patients under the name "Mitcal".
 He was convicted of violating drug laws in 1986, but continued to work with DNP and was additionally convicted of fraud in 2008.
 In 2018, a seller in the United Kingdom was convicted of manslaughter for selling DNP for human consumption.
 The conviction was sent to retrial in 2020 by the English Court of Appeal, where the seller was, once again, convicted of gross negligence manslaughter.

+The UK government reclassified DNP as a regulated poison with effect from October 2023.